 Robert P. Frank

-Robert P. Frank is a Philadelphia environmental and real estate attorney who has extensive transactional and advisory experience in federal and state issues raised by contaminated properties and by deals involving the development, construction, operation and sale of wind energy plants, solar power plants, natural gas-fired plants and transmission lines.
+Robert P. Frank is a Philadelphia environmental attorney who has extensive transactional and advisory experience in federal and state issues raised by contaminated properties and by deals involving the development, construction, operation and sale of wind energy plants, solar power plants, natural gas-fired plants and transmission lines.
 Mr. Frank has also handled a wide range of real estate matters, particularly in Pennsylvania and New Jersey, including advising on the purchase and sale of hospitals, pharmaceutical manufacturing facilities and other real estate.
 Mr. Frank regularly counsels clients performing due diligence on a variety of environmental and energy issues, and has represented real estate developers, power plant developers, the lenders to these developers, companies generating and handling pharmaceutical waste, and various private equity investors evaluating the environmental liabilities of their targets.

 Mr. Frank has also provided developers and lenders with legal opinions on the sufficiency of state and federal permits needed to construct and operate various energy projects.
 He has drafted and reviewed power purchase agreements (PPAs).
 He has counseled clients on the remediation of federal Superfund sites, sites contaminated by petroleum and other brownfield sites.
 Mr. Frank has also successfully litigated several key issues presented by the federal Superfund law and helped to resolve matters without litigation under that law.